 Where applicable, the University offers a relocation package to support new employees who meet the eligibility criteria.
 The relocation package is offered as a contribution towards costs incurred, and is designed to be flexible, allowing staff to use the financial support available in the way that will be most helpful to them.
 Further details are outlined in the Relocation Policy.

 Interviews

-Formal interviews for this post will be held in late February/early March.
+Formal interviews for this post will be held on 15/05/2024.

 Equality and Diversity